-Methylation sensing and DNA-mediated DrmAB activation
+Methylation sensing and DNA-mediated DrmAB activation.
 We sought to visualize additional conformational changes within DrmAB associated with DNA loading and complex activation.
-Within the core DNA-binding site of DrmAB, continuous cryo-EM density is observed between the DNA nucleobase at position 3 ($T{(3)}$) (Fig. 2c) and the side-chain of DrmA(V1296), likely corresponding to a van der Waals interaction (Fig. 4a).
-Since this residue is highly conserved (found in >98% of top 5000 DrmA homologs) and is the sole interaction between DrmAB and a DNA base, we hypothesized that DrmA(V1296) may act as a sensor for DNA methylation status.
-Serratia DISARM operon contains both a 5-cytosine DNA methyltransferase and an N6-adenine DNA methyltransferase gene which target ACAC(mA)G and YMT(mC)GAKR motifs, respectively28 (Fig 1a), which may constitutively methylate the host genome to allow distinguishing self (i.e. methylated) from non-self (i.e. unmethylated) phage DNA, akin to RM systems^{7,11}.
+Within the core DNA-binding site of DrmAB, continuous cryo-EM density is observed between the DNA nucleobase at position 3 (T(3), Fig. 2c) and the side-chain of DrmA(V1296), likely corresponding to a van der Waals interaction (Fig. 4a).
+Since this residue is highly conserved (found in >98% of top 250 DrmA homologs) and is the sole interaction between DrmAB and a DNA base, we hypothesized that DrmA(V1296) may act as a sensor for DNA methylation status.
+Serratia DISARM operon contains both a 5-cytosine DNA methyltransferase and an N6adenine DNA methyltransferase gene which target ACAC(mA)G and YMT(mC)GAKR motifs, respectively (Fig. 1a), which may constitutively methylate the host genome to allow distinguishing self (i.e., methylated) from non-self (i.e., unmethylated) phage DNA, akin to RM systems^{7,11}.

-Structural analysis of our model revealed that DrmA(V1296) is in close contact with the faces of the DNA nucleobases, tightly wedged between DNA positions 3 and 4.
-Modeling this position as a bulky tryptophan (Y) side-chain showed severe steric clashes, and this mutant rendered DISARM unable to protect against phage in our in vivo assay (Fig 4b).
-We then tested the in vivo antiphage activity of DISARM with a glycine at this position (DrmA(V1296G)), which would no longer contact DNA nucleobases.
-This also resulted in severely reduced DISARM activity, supporting the notion that V1296 plays a critical role in DNA recognition (Fig 4b).
-We propose that since this interaction is critical to DISARM function, differences in DNA methylation status may perturb this interaction, providing a structural mechanism for enabling DISARM to differentiate between self- and non-self DNA and preventing autoimmune targeting.
+Further analysis of our structure revealed that DrmA(V1296) is in close contact with the faces of the DNA nucleobases, tightly wedged between DNA positions 3 and 4.
+Modeling this position as a bulky tryptophan (W) side-chain showed severe steric clashes, and this mutant rendered DISARM unable to protect against phage in our in vivo assay (Fig. 4b).
+We then tested the in vivo anti-phage activity of DISARM with a glycine at this position (DrmA(V1296G)), which would no longer contact DNA nucleobases.
+This also resulted in severely reduced DISARM activity, supporting the notion that V1296 plays a critical role in DNA recognition (Fig. 4b).
+We propose that since this interaction is critical to DISARM function, differences in DNA methylation status may perturb this interaction, providing a structural mechanism for enabling DISARM to differentiate between selfand non-self DNA and preventing autoimmune targeting.

 To further test this hypothesis, we performed ATPase assay of DrmAB in the presence and absence of methylated and unmethylated DNAs.
-In the absence of DNA, DrmAB did not exhibit ATPase activity (Fig 4b).
-This is expected for a SF2 helicase, where DNA translocation is typically coupled to ATP hydrolysis29.
-ATPase activity is strongly stimulated by unmethylated DNA, but the ATPase rate is reduced in the presence of a DNA substrate containing three separate 5-methyl-cytosine bases (i.e. the modification provided by DrmMII7).
-This indicates that DrmAB not only discriminates between DNA overhangs (Fig 3) but also between methylated and unmethylated DNA substrates, which may serve as a second checkpoint for self- versus non-self discrimination.
+In the absence of DNA, DrmAB did not exhibit ATPase activity (Fig. 4b).
+This is expected for a SF2 helicase, where DNA translocation is typically coupled to ATP hydrolysis27.
+Robust ATPase activity is strongly stimulated by unmethylated DNA, but the ATPase rate is reduced in the presence of a methylated DNA substrate (containing three separate 5-methyl-cytosine bases, i.e., the modification provided by DrmMII7).
+This supports the model that this multi-protein complex detects phage DNA as it is injected into bacteria or is being replicated.
+Additionally, recent studies demonstrate that